 If they aren’t vaccinated against these and develop a related condition, Petplan may refuse your claim.

 5. Do you know about the 12-month limit?

-The 12-month limit refers to the period you can claim for a specific condition under annual pet insurance policies.
-Insurers may use different names to describe these types of policies, for example "Basic", "Economy", "Essential", or "Bronze", so it's important to check.
+The 12-month limit refers to the period you can claim for a specific condition under time-limited pet insurance policies.

 Here's an example of how it works: if you make a claim for a dog suffering from cancer and your insurer pays out, you will be allowed to continue making claims relating to the condition for up to 12 months or up to your vet fee limit.
 Once you've reached 12 months from the claims, cancer will be excluded from the policy and you won't be able to make any more claims relating to it.